-Matteo Cavalleri holds a degree in Philosophy from the University of Milan and a PhD in the same discipline from the University of Palermo.
+Matteo Cavalleri holds a degree in philosophy from the University of Milan and a PhD in the same discipline from the University of Palermo.
 He has been a visiting researcher at the Humboldt Universität in Berlin.
-He is currently a research fellow at the Department of Political and Social Sciences of the Alma Mater Studiorum of Bologna, for a study project on the influence of the Hegelian system in A. Gramsci’s Prison Notebooks, and collaborates with the Chair of Theoretical Philosophy at the University of Palermo.
+He is currently a research fellow in the Department of Political and Social Sciences of the Alma Mater Studiorum of Bologna, for a study project on the influence of the Hegelian system in A. Gramsci’s Prison Notebooks, and collaborates with the Chair of Theoretical Philosophy at the University of Palermo.
 He is the author of essays and articles on the aesthetics and politics of memory and on the thought of T.W.
 Adorno and G.W.F.
 Hegel.

 A project by Matteo Cavalleri and Luisa Lorenza Corna

 Research, production, exhibition project

 Legal disagreements collects a series of projects at Villa Romana and elaborations which, capturing in Florence a significant pre-text of investigation, reflects in a broad sense on the question of governance: what is its function?
 What are the tools?
 What is the impact on citizens’ lives and the space they pass through?